GoogleChrome/developer.chrome.com/site/en/docs/apps/migration/index.md

 Web applications are the preferred path in most cases.
 Chrome Extensions can be used in some scenarios for use cases that the web doesn’t support, like running in the background without a user interface.

-### Web Applications {: #web-applications }
+### Web applications {: #web-applications }

 The preferred alternative for migrating from Chrome Apps is to build a web application.
-By doing so you can use advanced features, like those of the [web capabilities project][2], which covers most of the use cases that were previously achievable with Chrome App APIs.
+By doing so you can use advanced features, like those of the [web capabilities project][2].
+The APIs that are part of the Capabilities project now cover most of the use cases that were previously achievable with Chrome App APIs.
 However, it is not mandatory to use any of these features: the flexibility of the web allows developers to choose the level of complexity that best suits their needs.

-#### Advantages of Web Applications {: #advantages-web-applications }
+#### Advantages of web applications {: #advantages-web-applications }

 Web applications have some advantages over Chrome Apps:

 - **Portability:** Chrome Apps only run in Chrome.
 Web applications run on most browsers and operating systems, although support for different APIs varies among them.
-Developer experience: Chrome Apps use the same technologies as web applications (HTML, JS, CSS), but some of Chrome Apps advanced capabilities (e..g background pages) are not standard, which require additional knowledge.
+- **Developer experience:** Chrome Apps use the same technologies as web applications (HTML, JavaScript, and CSS), but some of Chrome Apps advanced capabilities (for example, background pages) are not standard, therefore requiring additional knowledge.
 - **Feature set:** Chrome Apps rely on APIs that are no longer maintained or updated with new features.
 Web applications rely on the open web, which evolves continuously and has access to all the up-to-date APIs.
 - **Installation and updates:** Chrome Apps require manual installation and updating, and sometimes require store reviews.
 Web applications can be accessed directly from a browser and can optionally be installed.
 Updates for web applications are instant upon deployment, as soon as the browser fetches the new files.
 - **Support:** While both Chrome Apps and web applications have sizable communities, the web platform has a much larger presence and offers a broader range of development tools, such as frameworks and libraries, to support developers.